I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ns-ntddcdrm-_cdrom_toc_full_toc_data_block.md

 Q subchannel encodes ISRC.

-`Control`
+`Reserved1`

+Reserved.

+`Point`

+Defines various types of information within the table of contents lead-in area.
+For information about the permissible values for this member, see specification <i>T10/1363-D Revision-02A</i>, by National Committee for Information Technology Standards (NCITS).

+`MsfExtra`

+See specification <i>T10/1363-D Revision-02A</i>, by National Committee for Information Technology Standards (NCITS) For information about the permissible values for this member.

+`Zero`

-Indicates the attributes of the track.
+Contains the value of the zero bit.

-#### AUDIO_WITH_PREEMPHASIS

-Indicates two audio channels with preemphasis of 50/15 microseconds have been added.

-#### DIGITAL_COPY_PERMITTED

-Indicates digital copying is allowed.

-#### AUDIO_DATA_TRACK

-Indicates that the track contains nonaudio data.

-#### TWO_FOUR_CHANNEL_AUDIO

-Indicates that the track contains four channels of audio data.

 `Msf`

 Contains the minute, second, and frame.
 Msf[0] contains the minutes field.
 Msf[1] contains the seconds field, and Msf[2] contains the frames field.
 MSF is a format similar to logical block addressing.

-`MsfExtra`

-See specification <i>T10/1363-D Revision-02A</i>, by National Committee for Information Technology Standards (NCITS) For information about the permissible values for this member.

-`Point`

-Defines various types of information within the table of contents lead-in area.
-For information about the permissible values for this member, see specification <i>T10/1363-D Revision-02A</i>, by National Committee for Information Technology Standards (NCITS).

-`Reserved1`

-Reserved.

-`SessionNumber`

-Contains the number of the session that the track belongs to.

-`Zero`

-Contains the value of the zero bit.

 ## Requirements